But before we get into that let me quickly explain how you actually get a six-pack.

 Well, it depends on the program you are using.
 A lot of programs use 1lb of fat loss per week as the top goal.
 If this were the case then the BEST you can hope for is 15 weeks or about 3.5 months to reach the goal of a six-pack.
 However, bear in mind that this best-case scenario rarely happens, most people go some weeks with a half-pound, quarter-pound, or even NO fat loss.

 A good fat-loss program should result in what I call ‘meaningful‘ fat loss, which is AT LEAST 1.5 pounds of fat loss per week, and sometimes 2-3 pounds under certain circumstances.
 Also, this fat loss should be continuous – no stalls.
 If fat loss dips below 1.5 pounds per week then it’s time to employ another weapon in our arsenal to rev it back up.

 So, a really efficient plan should see this 18% body fat guy reach his goal in about 6 weeks (best-case), or around 10-11 weeks at worst.

 So you can see that gaining a six-pack isn’t the excruciating process it’s often made out to be.

-Yes, you will have to experience some hunger along the way but so what, it’s worth it.
+Yes you will have to experience some hunger along the way but so what, it’s worth it.
 An overweight person shooting for ‘normal weight’ can get there without much hunger, but a normal person shooting for the ‘very lean’ body type will have to put up with this somewhat.
 Again, a good program will minimize this feeling but will not completely eradicate it.

 Here’s those steps again summarized for you

-(1) Get your body fat percentage
+(1) Work out your body fat percentage

 (3) Subtract your goal body fat percentage from 1